clojure-emacs/cider/README.md

 cider-quit</kbd> closes all sessions.

 CIDER commands in a Clojure buffer use the default connection.
-To make a connection default, switch to it's repl buffer and use
+To make a connection default, switch to it's REPL buffer and use
 <kbd>M-x nrepl-make-repl-connection-default</kbd>.

 To switch to the relevant REPL buffer based on the Clojure namespace in the current buffer, use: <kbd>C-c C-z</kbd>.